jkimlab/TAMA/README.md

           Select one from species(default), genus, family, order, class, and phylum.
         -h | -help Print this page.

-* Preparing input of generating custom database
+* Preparing input for generating custom database

         * To create an integrated TAMA database, you have to prepare three input files.
         1. The list of reference files and their taxon ID (user made)